ARMmbed/mbed-client/README.md

 #### Registering your client

-To provide information to the mbed Device Server and issue the register command:
+To provide information to mDS and issue the register command:

-First you need to create an mbed Device Server object.
-This object contains information about the mbed Device Server, such as its address and security mode.
+First you need to create an mDS object.
+This object contains information about mDS, such as its address and security mode.

 ```
 #include "mbed-client/m2msecurity.h"